 - You have a contact button on your profile so people can get in touch easily.
 And when you’re a local business, you might also have the option to add your address or phone number.

-- You can schedule your posts with a tool like for example later.com and it posts automatically on Instagram for you (when you have a personal account, you can still schedule your posts, but you will have to manually post them on your phone).
+- You can schedule your posts with a tool like for example later.com and it posts automatically on Instagram for you.

 - Ad creation is seamless with the promote feature and you can set up promotions directly in the app, similar to a boost on Facebook.
 If you have a personal account you can still set up ads, but you need a Facebook business page.